haeussma/MTPHandler/docs/usage.md

     ```python
     McSAHH = plate.define_protein(
-        id="McSAHH", name="Mycoplasma capricolum SAHH", constant=True
+        id="McSAHH", name="Methanocella conradii SAHH", constant=True
     )

-    MtSAHH = plate.define_protein(
+    MeSAHH = plate.define_protein(
-        id="MtSAHH",
-        name="Mycobacterium tuberculosis SAHH",
-        constant=True,
+        id="MeSAHH", name="Methanohalobium evestigatum SAHH", constant=True,
-        uniprot_id="P9WGV3",
     )

-    MhSAHH = plate.define_protein(
+    MiSAHH = plate.define_protein(
-        id="MhSAHH", name="Mycoplasma hyorhinis SAHH", constant=True
+        id="MiSAHH", name="Methanocaldocossus infernus SAHH", constant=True
     )

-    TmSAHH = plate.define_protein(
+    MtSAHH = plate.define_protein(
-        id="TmSAHH", name="Thermotoga maritima SAHH", constant=True, uniprot_id="O51933"
+        id="MtSAHH", name="Methanothrix thermoacetophila SAHH", constant=True
     )
     ```

 ## Assign initial concentrations

-After defining the molecules and proteins, the initial concentrations of each molecule and protein in the respective wells need to be assigned.
-The most convenient way to do this is by using an Excel spreadsheet - especially when dealing with many different species and initial conditions like in this example.
-To read the in the Excel file, the `assign_init_conditions_from_spreadsheet` method is used.
+After defining the molecules and proteins, an Excel spreadsheet can be generated using the `create_assignment_spreadsheet` method to assign the initial concentrations and pH values for each species in the respective wells.
+The spreadsheet can then be filled out with the respective initial conditions.

+To read the Excel file, the `assign_init_conditions_from_spreadsheet` method is used.
 Therefore, only the `path` and the `concentration_unit` arguments are required.
-This method goes through the sheets of an Excel spreadsheet.
-Each sheet represents the plate map of a molecule or protein.
-The sheet name must match the id of the molecule or protein defined for the plate.
-The initial concentration from the plate map in the Excel spreadsheet is assigned to the respective well.
-The following requirements must be met for the structure of the Excel spreadsheet:
+This method goes through the sheets of the Excel spreadsheet and assigns the initial concentration from the plate map to the respective well.

 __Requirements structure of the Excel spreadsheet:__

-- The first row must contain the column numbers from 1 to 12.
-- The first column must contain the row letters from A to H.
-- Leaving cells empty is means that the respective species in not present in the well over the course of the experiment.
+- Leaving cells empty means that the respective species in not present in the well over the course of the experiment.
 - Products of the reaction need to be set to a concentration of 0.

 !!! example ":material-microsoft-excel: Excel spreadsheet with initial concentrations of SAHH kinetic assay"